13kailouis/VidGen-AI/README.md

    For image generation with the FLUX model, also set `HUGGINGFACE_API_KEY` to a Hugging Face token that has access to `black-forest-labs/FLUX.1-schnell`.
 3. Run the app:
    `npm run dev`

+### Placeholder images

+If AI image generation is disabled or fails, the app fetches placeholder images from the Unsplash Source API based on the keywords extracted from your narration.